alanjones2/uk-historical-weather/README.md

 [https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data](https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data)

 The original data represented null values as the string '---'.
-These have been replaced with null values.
+These have been replaced with actual null values.
 Also the original data distinguished between two types of sunshine measurement - this has been removed.
 See the Met office page, above, for more detail.

-Additionally, a mean temperature column has been added.
+Additionally, mean temperature, status and date columns have been added.
 The data columns are:

 - Year: year of measurement
 - Month: month of measurement